ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 *Prior to Ansible 2.4*

-To be prompted for a vault password, use the :option:`--ask-vault-pass <ansible-playbook --vault-id>` cli option:
+To be prompted for a vault password, use the :option:`--ask-vault-pass <ansible-playbook --ask-vault-pass>` cli option:

 .. code-block:: bash